eclipse-keyple/keyple-java/java/component/keyple-plugin/remote/example/keyple-example-remote-web-service/README.md

 # Remote Plugin Server with Web Service example

-This projects aims at demonstrating how straight forward is the implementation of the synchronous mode of the Remote Plugin Server (see the [developer guide](https://calypsonet.github.io/keyple-website/docs/developer-guide/develop-ticketing-app-remote/#remotepluginserver))
+This projects aims at demonstrating how simple is the implementation of the synchronous mode of the Remote Plugin Server.
+This plugin allows a client application to control a smart card reader available on a server (e.g. SAM reader) see the [developer guide](https://calypsonet.github.io/keyple-website/docs/developer-guide/develop-ticketing-app-remote/#remotepluginserver).

 The native reader is plugged on the client device which communicates with the server through web services.